jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-In the above example, the rather static aspects are exposed as separate data-flow `staticPart` and will be configured
+In the above example, the static aspects are exposed via the separate data-flow `staticPart` and will be configured
 internally by the `render`-function.
 The latter will filter out all values which are equal to their predecessors.
 This way, every change to the store's value exposed by its `data`-flow will only appear on this flow if and when
 some relevant properties have changed.

-As the example only enables to change the `age`-property, which is *not* part of the static-parts, the `staticPart`
+As the example only allows the changing of the `age`-property, which is *not* part of the static-parts, the `staticPart`
 flow will not emit a new value, so the mount-point will not re-render ist subtree.

 On the other hand, the `age`-property is exposed by some special data-flow `storedPerson.age`.
 This one will emit a
 new value on every change to the main model.
 The latter is realized by the `<button>`-tag below, which will trigger
-some [handler in the store](/docs/createstores/#custom-handler-in-depth) that increases the `Person.age`-property.
+a [handler in the store](/docs/createstores/#custom-handler-in-depth) which increases the `Person.age`-property.

-As this value is quite atomic, we can place the mount-point as deep into the static UI-part as possible.
-In this case
+As this value is atomic, we want to place the mount-point as deep into the static UI-part as possible.
+In this case,
 directly as text-node inside the `<dd>`-tag.
 This is quite *precise*, that's why we call this concept
 *precise rendering*.

-You can verify the two different behaviours of rendering in the example, by clicking the [[Increase Age]]-button.
+You can verify the two different behaviours of rendering in the example by clicking the [[Increase Age]]-button.
 After each click, a new `Person`-object is created by the handler.
 The "Age" data will show the increased value, but
-the "Artificial random value" remains the same, which proves, that the first mount-point does not get some update.
+the "Artificial random value" remains the same, which proves that the first mount-point does not get an update.

 :::info
 The above concept applies also to the `renderText`-function or [mapped stores](/docs/storemapping/).